Why has Coworking SA appointed a Brutal Pixie as its Roving Writer?

 'I'm so excited,' she laughed.

 'I'm excited for a couple of reasons.
 The first is that I've been coworking since 2013, at Majoran, which was the first coworking space in Adelaide.
 Since then, coworking has absolutely exploded, and I haven't even been into most of the spaces myself.
 It's an opportunity to get some real insight with fresh eyes, and to tell the world about it.'

-visit this site So what is the brief, exactly?
+So what is the brief, exactly?